dbanalyticsco/dbanalytics.co/content/posts/looker-pdt-to-dbt-part-one.md

 ## When PDTs are best

-So, I lied a little.
-There aren't many situations where **Persistent** Derived Tables are necessary, in my opinion.
-There *are* many reasons why (non-persisted, vanilla) Derived Tables (DTs) are necessary.
+There aren't many situations where **Persistent** Derived Tables are necessary over dbt models.
+However, there *are* many reasons why non-persisted, vanilla Derived Tables (DTs) are necessary.
 DTs practically function in a very similar way to PDTs, they just don't get materialised in the database.

 DTs are necessary when your query requires user input.
-They are necessary when you have window functions that

-A throwaway line I like but haven't fit anywhere:

-dbt is [a hell of a drug](https://www.youtube.com/watch?v=udNHsk57f24), often discovered dbt through the powerful gateway drug of LookML persistent derived tables (PDTs).
+Have a window function that you want to calculate dynamically?
+You'll need a Derived Table.

+DTs should be used when you want to extend an underlying model.
+Have a `opportunities` table that you need to turn into `live_opportunities` and `lost_opportunities`?
+You should used a Derived Table to filter the original `opportunities` table.
+You probably don't want to create each of those individual tables in your data warehouse.

+Ultimately though, if you are using dbt as well, your Derived Tables should build from dbt models, not the raw source tables.

+And your LookML views will still need to exist.
+You'll still need to define how measures are created.
+You'll still need to define how you want to expose your data to your end-user.
+[Looking is vital for those steps](https://blog.fishtownanalytics.com/how-do-you-decide-what-to-model-in-dbt-vs-lookml-dca4c79e2304).

+## Arguments against dbt

+There are also reasons to not adopt dbt, distinct of Looker's functionality.

+You would be adding another tool to your stack.
+That adds complexity and extra management responsibilities.

+You would be adding another step to your development workflow.
+That requires a bit more work from analysts and engineers.

+dbt is a batch-based tool.
+You wouldn't be able to re-build tables off of custom triggers like you can with PDTs.

+All that said, I strongly believe the benefits dbt generates far outweigh the downsides.
+If you are using PDTs and starting to experience some of the pain-points outlined here, it is the ideal tool to add to your stack.

+Moving from one to the other isn't a big leap.
+It's all still `select` statements, which in my opinion is the biggest draw to PDTs in the first place.
+Initially, all of your PDT SQL can be seamlessly picked up and dropped into a dbt project.
+I've seen migrations happen in days or weeks, depending on how much development you have already done in Looker.

+You can also use both in tandem, slowly moving PDTs over to dbt models as you work.
+There's nothing stopping you from testing dbt out for a few models to ensure you're comfortable with it before making the final jump.

+## Anything I've missed?

+If there's anything you feel I've missed, please feel free to message me via [email](mailto:dylan@dbanalytics.co), [Twitter](https://twitter.com/dylanbakercfm) or the [dbt Slack community](http://slack.getdbt.com/) (which I would highly recommend).

+If you're interested in testing out dbt, the next post in this series is going to cover the practical steps necessary to migrate your PDTs.
+Sign up below to make sure you don't miss out.